videlais/snowman/README.md

-# Snowman 1.3
+# Snowman 1.4

-Snowman 1.3 is a minimal Twine 2 story format designed for people who already know JavaScript and CSS originally created by Chris Klimas.
-It is current maintained by Dan Cox.
+Snowman 1.4 is a minimal Twine 2 story format designed for people who already know JavaScript and CSS originally created by [Chris Klimas](https://github.com/klembot).

+It is currently maintained by [Dan Cox](https://github.com/videlais).

 ## What does Snowman offer?